denten-books/plain-text/4-simulation.md

 contain the rules for engagement between authors and their readers.
 Embedded structures project an ontology.
 In our example, the Portable Document Format encodes, among other things, ideas about "reading," "authenticity," "fidelity," "preservation," and "authorship."
-Whatever theoretical framework the reader brings to the process of interpretation must therefore meet the framework implicit in the electronic text itself.
+Whatever literary theoretical framework the reader brings to the process of interpretation must therefore meet the framework implicit in the electronic text itself.
 Such an encounter happens not on the level of representation or ideology, but on the level of the physical, the phatic, and the imperative, where formatting and control reside.

 The familiar paper paragraph structure already presents several interesting problems for analysis.
 In claiming typographical space on a page the paragraph